 The Filipino community is represented in many organizations and/or has participated in activities in the state.
 Many Filipinos have served/are serving as presidents or organizers.

 - Asian American Association of New Mexico (including their Oral History Group).
 Past presidents who are Filipinos: Dr. Dely Alcantara and Rod Ventura.
 2019: Co-presidents are also Filipinos: Anni Leming and Robert Nelson.
 Ligaya White has also been one of the key organizers of the annual event: Festival of Asian Cultures for several years.

 - Bataan Corregidor Memorial Foundation of New Mexico.
 The Filipino community co-sponsors the annual Bataan ceremony in April (photos below).
 Current president: Dr. Dely Alcantara.
 It was also during Dely’s presidency when the Bataan Memorial was finally completed: Bataan Memorial 2002.

 - Federal Asian Pacific American Council – Rio Grande Chapter (FAPAC).
-Past presidents: Vilma Lopez and Gloria Kauz.
-Current president: Ligaya White.
+Current president: Michelle Wolffe.
+Past presidents: Vilma Lopez, Gloria Kauz, and Ligaya White.

 - New Mexico Asian Family Center.
 This was founded by Dr. Dely Alcantara.

 - City of Albuquerque Cultural Services.
 FAFNM and the City sponsor the annual Santacruzan event at the Old Town Plaza usually during the third Saturday in May.